Photobiomedical-Instrumentation-Group/pyCRT/docs/source/usage.rst

     captureDevice = listCaptureDevices()[0]

-Most options available as keyword arguments for :py:meth:`RCRT.fromVideoFile` are also valid for :py:meth:`RCRT.fromCaptureDevice`, except for ``displayVideo``, as the user is required to press the **q** key to terminate the video playback and enable calculation of the pCRT.
+Most options available as keyword arguments for :py:meth:`PCRT.fromVideoFile` are also valid for :py:meth:`PCRT.fromCaptureDevice`, except for ``displayVideo``, as the user is required to press the **q** key to terminate the video playback and enable calculation of the pCRT.
-:py:meth:`RCRT.fromVideoFile`'s exclusive options are ``cameraResolution``, ``recordingPath``, ``codecFourcc`` and ``recordingFps``:
+:py:meth:`PCRT.fromVideoFile`'s exclusive options are ``cameraResolution``, ``recordingPath``, ``codecFourcc`` and ``recordingFps``:

 .. sourcecode:: python